HariAcidReign/HariAcidReign/README.md

 <p>I am a Technology Enthusiast, Developer, and a Programming Geek
 who aims to work and contribute significantly in the field of Computer Science. :sparkles:<p>

+<strong>I have a knack for coding websites, working on Machine Learning models, developing Mobile Apps, and I plan on doing freelancing and OpenSource soon. </strong>⚡

 <p><strong><i>I strongly believe in fate and karma.
 Of all the million users on GitHub, you somehow landed on mine.
 That's truly something special</i></strong></p>
 <p><strong><i>I always strive to improve my weak points, no matter how many failures I've seen (quite a lot tbh 😄).
 That is my biggest MO.
 I keep pushing</i></strong></p>